kgruiz/Recapit/README.md

 - **Unified pipelines** – one orchestration layer handles PDF-to-image fan out, direct PDF ingestion, LLM interactions, and LaTeX cleanup for slides, lectures, documents, and ad-hoc images.
 - **Per-model throttling** – built-in token bucket rate limiter respects conservative RPM caps for current Gemini models.
-- **Customizable prompts** – instruction prompts now live in editable `*-prompt.txt` files so you can tailor behaviour without touching code.
+- **Smart defaults** – works out of the box with built-in prompts and LaTeX preambles, but you can drop override files in `templates/` when you need fine control.
 - **Drop-in CLI & library** – invoke the Typer CLI from the shell or call the same functionality from Python without global state.
 - **Structured outputs** – every run captures raw model responses and cleaned LaTeX in deterministic directories under `output/`.